The Point is to Change the World

 Selected Writings of Andaiye

 Series: Black Critique

 An inspiring collection from one of the Caribbean's most vital political figures.

-Through essays, letters and journal entries, Andaiye's thinking on the intersections of gender, race, class and power are profoundly articulated, Caribbean histories emerge, and stories from a life lived at the barricades are revealed.
+Through essays, speeches, letters and journal entries, Andaiye's thinking on the intersections of gender, race, class and power are profoundly articulated, Caribbean histories emerge, and stories from a life lived at the barricades are revealed.
 We learn about the early years of the Working People's Alliance, the meaning and impact of the murder of Walter Rodney and the fall of the Grenada Revolution.
 Throughout, we bear witness to Andaiye's acute understanding of politics rooted in communities and the daily lives of so-called ordinary people.

 Andaiye (1942 -2019) was a Guyanese social, political, and gender rights activist, who has been described as a transformative figure in the region's political struggle.
 She was an early member of the executive of the Working People's Alliance (WPA) in Guyana, alongside Walter Rodney.
 A founding member of the women's development organisation Red Thread in Guyana in 1986, Andaiye was also an executive member of the Caribbean Association for Feminist Research and Action (CAFRA).

 Alissa Trotz is Professor of Women & Gender Studies and Caribbean Studies at New College, University of Toronto.

 'Andaiye was the most important Caribbean woman intellectual-activist of the generation of Walter Rodney.
 Her subtle, river-clear, loving and angry intelligence is rescued here, and with it the memory of the political struggles of the 1970s and 80s in which a critical feminism emerged from the ruins of the Black Power moment'- Richard Drayton, Rhodes Professor of Imperial History at King's College London